MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment-mamwe.md

   - highpri
 ---

-# Deployment guide: Mobile Application Management (MAM) for unerolled devices in Microsoft Intune
+# Deployment guide: Mobile Application Management (MAM) for unenrolled devices in Microsoft Intune

 MAM for unenrolled devices uses app configuration profile to deploy or configure apps on devices without enrolling the device.
 When combined with app protection policies, you can protect data within an app.